lambe-lang/specification/README.md

  *     otherwise => e3
  */

-type Predicate a = a -> Bool
+type Predicate a = a -> bool

-sig is : forall a.
-Eq a -> Predicate a def is a b = a == b
+sig is : forall a. a -> Predicate a with Eq a def is a b = a == b

 sig switch : a -> Switch a b